EHCOR/EHCOR/README.md

 </p>

 ---
+- You have strayed far from the path traveller

 ### About me
-- You have strayed far from the path traveller.
 - 📚 Currently learning: PHP, Laravel
 - Fun bits:
   - 🌊🤿 Scuba enthusiast